What Is Stage 4 Mesothelioma?

 Mesothelioma cancer staging protocols are different based on the type of mesothelioma a patient has.
 Cancer location and metastasis (spreading) also vary by mesothelioma type.
 Doctors will use staging and type to better understand a patient’s prognosis.

 Stage 4 Pleural Mesothelioma

-According to the American Cancer Society, the 2-year survival rate for stage 4 pleural mesothelioma is around 17%, and the 5-year survival rate is less than 1%.
+The 2-year survival rate for stage 4 pleural mesothelioma is about 24%.
+The 5-year survival rate for stage 4 pleural mesothelioma is about 4%.